 But here’s the thing: they do have to happen.

 Eye exams are essential to your overall health and, ultimately, as part of a regime of early disease detection and treatment, they could end-up saving you much more money in the long term.

-You should have your eyes tested every few years until you are 40, and then at least every two years after that.
+After about 25 you should have your eyes tested every few years until you are 40, and then at least every two years after that.

-A really thorough, dilated eye exam conducted either by an optometrist or an eye doctor is vital to identifying and treating diseases – such as glaucoma, amblyopia, and diabetic retinopathy – in their initial stages, when it’s still possible to treat the problem before it causes lasting damage to your sight.
+A really thorough, dilated eye exam conducted either by an optometrist or any other eye doctor is vital to identifying and treating diseases – such as glaucoma, amblyopia, and diabetic retinopathy – in their initial stages, when it’s still possible to treat the problem before it causes lasting damage to your sight.

 If you do the appropriate amount of research, you’ll be able to find an eye exam service that suits both your eye health needs and your financial conditions.

 Image Optometry is offering cheap eye exams that patient’s all agree are the most comprehensive eye tests in various locations including throughout the lower mainland and now Vancouver Island too (Nanaimo and Victoria).
 We’re in a mall near you!

 So, don’t delay, because the benefits of good eye health will last a lifetime.